Previous Chapter: Reflection on God, Satan, and the World

 Where we are a child of God, we are meant to strongly resemble our Spiritual Father.
 For all those who do, the severity of the spiritual darkness within the world becomes apparent.
 However, until we walk above the world, we may never recognize how we have or still do help contribute to this outcome.
 For as much, all of us who strongly follow in the pursuit of earthly obtainment, in selfish pursuit, cannot help but augment this circumstance.
 In regards, it is only through spiritual acknowledgement that we may ever fully observe the relationship between the increase of corruption and the decrease of our awareness to the source of corruption.

 Because it is only as we live in darkness we cannot see, our individual focus then ought to be to help cultivate a light, within and throughout, such that all things are made visible to us.
 In an attempt to accomplish the aforementioned result, organized in this chapter is an approach to achieving that result.
-Where Christ’s ministry was about teaching and delivering the Light of God (the Holy Spirit) to humanity, these acts are so forth founded firmly upon His and the prophets instruction alike.
+Where Christ’s ministry was about teaching and delivering the Holy Spirit to humanity, these acts are so forth founded firmly upon His and the prophet’s instruction alike.

 Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.